What The Bible Says About Lustful And Nasty Thoughts |

 13 If we are tempted … we must not say, "This temptation comes from God."
 For God cannot be tempted by evil, and he himself tempts no one.
 14 But we are tempted when we are drawn away and trapped by our own evil desires.
 15 Then our evil desires conceive and give birth to sin; and sin, when it is full-grown, gives birth to death.

-To demonstrate how thoughts can lead to actions, and thus, one reason why they should be considered sinful, here are two excerpts from articles.
-The first is from a story about what appeared to be an occult experience inflicted on a woman by a man, the woman taking action which was very unkind after a while to try to rid herself of the problem: (The article is linked to Here.)
+To demonstrate how thoughts can lead to actions, and thus, one reason why some of them should be considered sinful, here are two excerpts from articles.
+The first is from a story about what appeared to be an occult experience inflicted on a woman by a man, (what it really was will forever remain a mystery) the woman taking action which was very unkind after a while to try to rid herself of the problem: (The article is linked to Here.)

 "I resorted to doing something that was probably far more drastic than necessary to make him leave me alone, and to try to make him think about what he was doing.
 Although I'm a Christian, I regrettably discovered a few of my weaknesses and resorted to some sinful behaviour in the process.
 I sent him a long letter, most of which responded to the many criticisms of Christians he often made, the thinking partly being that if he became less antagonistic towards Christians, he might be more open to becoming one, and if he did, he wouldn't want to do scary things to people anymore.
 I did also genuinely want him to become a Christian.
 I was concerned about him. … The sinful part involved me thinking up some weird theories about why he was the way he was, some of which were reasonable, but some of which were extreme.
 I let my imagination run away with me.
 I found some of them rather amusing for reasons I can't remember now, but they probably upset him. …